Robbie English, Broker and REALTOR

 • Finalizing estate transfers if the property is inherited

-It can feel overwhelming, especially if the list is long.
-But this is where working with someone seasoned pays off.
+It can feel overwhelming when the list is long.
+This is where working with someone seasoned pays off.
 My team doesn’t let these items sit idle.
-We know which professionals to bring in, when to escalate issues, and how to resolve them—fast.
+We know which professionals to bring in, when to escalate issues, and how to push toward resolution without derailing the timeline.
+B-I is the barrier between you and a clean title.
+Treat it accordingly.

 • Easements that allow others access to parts of your property